Travel Tips

 Pack light layers of clothing, a toiletry bag, compact cooking gear, and a pack cover.
 Use a pack liner to keep items dry, and place heavier items close to your back for balance.
 Prioritize essentials and leave non-essentials behind for a manageable load.

-Also Read: Backpacking, Backpacking: Spain, Backpacking Europe, Backpacking: food, Backpacking Travel Insurance
+Also Read: Backpacking, Backpacking: Spain, Backpacking Europe, Backpacking: food, Backpacking Travel Insurance, TSA Prohibited Items

 Get AXA Travel Insurance and travel worry free!